Alžbeta Zetzmann - psychological support in Basel in English & Slovak

 Areas outside my scope

-Please note that I do not provide healthcare services.
+Please note that I do not provide emergency or crisis support.

-In case of crisis, please call the international emergency number 112 or visit the nearest emergency room.
+If you are outside Switzerland, please contact local emergency services, call 112, or visit the nearest emergency room.
 Specific services available in your country, which you can contact in an emergency, can be found here.

 Practical information